khandragon/WikiChart/spec_project2_wiki.md

 functionality first and test that in old and new browsers at various screen resolutions.

-The minimal feature set is to display the essential text (and images, if any) clearly and to indicate whenever something is disabled because it requires JavaScript.
+The minimal feature set is to display the essential text (and images, if any) clearly and to indicate whenever something is disabled because it requires JavaScript or a particular browser feature.

 Once that works well, gradually add on more advanced features while regularly checking that the core features are not broken in older browsers.

 ## Functional Requirements

-I'm going to fill this in with more detail in the coming week.
 This section describes requirements.
 For information about the Wikimedia REST API, go to the next section.

 ### Top Articles